krishansinghal/wallet-api/README.md

    npm start
    ```

-   It'll start the servera and the server should be running on `http://localhost:3000`.
+   It'll start the server and the server should be running on `http://localhost:3000`.

 ## Working